Ahmed-Alanaswah/Read-Notes/README.md

+# Reading Note

-hello my name is ahmed alanaswah i am 26 years old,i am a mechanical engieer graduated from unversity of jordan and i am here to improve my skill as a full tack web developer
+hello my name is ahmed alanaswah i am 26 years old,i am a mechanical engieer graduated from unversity of jordan and i am here to improve my skill as a full tack web developer.

+this web site will include all summerises about what I am reading lectures in code301 courese .

-## Code 102 Reading Notes
+## Code 102 - Intro to Software Development

 | First Header | Second Header                                                        |
 | ------------ | -------------------------------------------------------------------- |